-- (a) For contacts made by fax: The Bidder must provide a confirmed fax transmission record showing that a fax was transmitted to a fax number maintained by the SBE.
-If the Bidder cannot provide a confirmed fax transmission, the City may not consider such contact in awarding GFE points. - (b) For contacts made by e-mail: The Bidder must provide a copy of an e-mail confirmation notice showing that an e-mail was delivered to an e-mail address maintained by the SBE. - (c) For telephone conversations and in person contacts: The Bidder must provide an affidavit to confirm that the solicitation was made in accordance with Section 5.3.2.1 and Section 5.3.2.2.
-The affidavit must state the name of the SBE representative with whom the Bidder spoke.
-The City may further require that the Bidder provide on a case-by-case basis copies of telephone bills showing the date and duration of all solicitation calls that the Bidder made.
-Voice mail messages shall be deemed an acceptable mode of contact within the meaning of this Section, if the voicemail meets the solicitation content requirements set forth in Section 5.3.2.2. - (d) For contacts made by U.S. Mail: The Bidder must provide: (a) a copy of the solicitation that satisfies the content requirements in Section 5.3.2.2; and (b) a Certificate of Mailing from the U.S. Postal Service certifying the date on which the Bidder mailed the solicitation; and (c) an affidavit stating that the Bidder mailed the solicitation to the SBE recipient on the date indicated in the Certificate of Mailing. - (e) For contacts made by overnight courier: The Bidder must provide a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2, along with a routing slip from the overnight courier showing the SBE's address, the date on which the Bidder sent the solicitation to the SBE recipient. - (f) Disconnected numbers.
-If an SBE's telephone or fax number has been disconnected, the KBU will give the Bidder credit for making the telephone contact if the Bidder documents: (a) that the number the Bidder dialed was the number the City provided; and (b) that the Bidder attempted to fax a solicitation but the fax transmission failed.
-For fax solicitations, the
+- (a) For contacts made by fax: The Bidder must provide a confirmed fax transmission record showing that: (i) a fax was transmitted to a fax number maintained by the SBE, or (ii) a fax was directed to a fax number maintained by the SBE but did not go through due to reasons outside the Bidder's control.
+If the Bidder cannot provide the forgoing, the City may refuse to consider such contact in awarding GFE points. - (b) For contacts made by e-mail: The Bidder must provide a copy of an email confirmation notice showing that an e-mail was delivered to an email address maintained by the SBE. - (c) For contacts made by U.S. Mail: The Bidder must provide: (a) a copy of the solicitation that satisfies the content requirements in Section 5.3.2.2; and (b) a Certificate of Mailing from the U.S. Postal Service certifying the date on which the Bidder mailed the solicitation; and (c) an affidavit stating that the Bidder mailed the solicitation to the SBE recipient on the date indicated in the Certificate of Mailing. - (d) For contacts made by overnight courier: The Bidder must provide a copy of the solicitation that meets the content requirements set forth in Section 5.3.2.2, along with a routing slip from the overnight courier showing the SBE's address, the date on which the Bidder sent the solicitation to the SBE recipient. - 5.3.2.4.
+When Documentation Required The City may require the documentation listed in Section 5.3.2.3 or any additional documentation relating to SBE solicitations from any Bidder in the City's sole discretion.
+For example, the City may request the solicitation documentation from one or more Bidders selected randomly by the City when Bidders submit Bids, and/or the City may request solicitation documentation from a select group of Bidders who appear to have submitted the lowest Bids.
+The City may further elect to request the solicitation documentation from a Bidder who, in the City's judgment, requires additional monitoring because of previous instances of non-compliance.
+Bidders must provide the solicitation documentation within 3 Business Days after the City requests it, unless the City has agreed in writing to a longer time period. - 5.3.3.
+Making Plans Available.
+To receive credit for this GFE, the Bidder must: (a) make "Project Documents" (as defined below) available to Interested SBEs no less than 7 Days before Bid Opening in one of the 3 ways described below; and (b) notify all SBEs contacted under GFE 5.3.2 of the way in which Project Documents will be made available.
+As used herein, Project Documents means any project descriptions, construction plans, specifications or requirements that are necessary for SBEs to bid on the project.
+The 3 ways a Bidder may make Project Documents available to SBEs are: